sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   useragent string they use to identify themselves.
 This option will mark the form as spam if we don't recognise the submission as coming from a browser.

+* Spambot protection: Mandatory fields are blank: The online form will validate that mandatory fields are not blank on the client, however bots will quite happily post forms with blanks in mandatory fields.
+This option flags any forms that contain blanks in mandatory fields as spam.

 * Spambot protection: Person name mixed case: Looks for unusal combinations of mixed and lower case letters in the applicants name fields and marks these as spam.